sdsc-hpc-training-org/expanse_singularity/rungpucontainer.md

     cd mnist
     wget https://github.com/pytorch/examples/raw/2bf23f105237e03ee2501f29670fb6a9ca915096/mnist/main.py

-We need to be in a subfolder because the script will write some input data to `../data` so we need that to be writable.
+We do the above in a new subfolder because the Python script will write some input data to `../data`, so we need that path to be writable.

-Now we can create a SLURM job named `run-pytorch-gpu.slurm`:
+Now we can create a Slurm job named `run-pytorch-gpu.slurm`:

 ```bash
 #!/usr/bin/env bash